-The Group continually to evaluates the financial and operational conditions of its investees, and decided to recognize impairment losses \$19,000.
+The Group continually to evaluates the financial and operational conditions of its investees, and decided to recognize impairment losses \$19,000 thousand.
 The Group will continuously pay close attention to the operation of associates.

-As of December 31, 2020 and 2019, other receivables (excluding withholding tax) from related parties were \$717 and \$72, respectively.
+As of December 31, 2021 and 2020, other receivables (excluding withholding tax and impairment loss) from related parties were \$1,207 thousand and \$717 thousand, respectively.